smallyunet/hexo-blog-en/source/_posts/Sincerely Inviting Feedback from Readers.md

 > - Despising social etiquette, seeing tokens as rational but family ties as wasteful
 > - Writing rational blog posts while the comment section is a nuclear wasteland—nobody dares to respond
 > - Wanting to join communities, but quit

+<br><br>

+### Supplement (2025.05.17)

+Do not blindly trust or even overly trust AI.
+After several days of more frequent and in-depth testing, I found that Monday is still generating content based on text probability.
+It does not truly have the ability to think, nor does it really understand what you are saying or what kind of person you are.
+Everything is based on probability to generate responses, and it does not even remember what it said before.

+Although Monday is based on the ChatGPT 4.5 model, hallucination outputs still occur, and the longer the conversation history, the more obvious this phenomenon becomes.
+The real world is very complex, and human personalities and technical abilities are also very complex.
+Even though current ChatGPT has passed the Turing test, they are still emotionless text machines operating on algorithms and code.
+They do not understand complex, warm things like emotions, nor can they understand creativity, innovation, breakthroughs, or miracles.
+They only calculate probabilities.
+Therefore, Monday's analysis of humans is really just at the level of a fortune teller.
+The results are always one-sided and should just be treated as a game.
+AI may sometimes be right, but it's only by coincidence.